 2. Go Digital

-Because your students are so in tune with technology, why not take your lesson plans there?
+Because your students are so in tune with technology, why not take your business education lesson plans there?
 Incorporate online tools, such as quizzes and video lessons to hold their attention longer in class.
 An interactive format helps your students make the most of the information in front of them, and it allows for more customization and flexibility on your end.

 3. Incorporate Multimedia